tgdevereux/spaceborne/README.md

   }
 }
 ```
-You can now validate the fact that each element in the collection has a key which is variant, but a value that has a defined format (first and last are strings).
+You can now validate the fact that each element in the collection has a key which is variant, but a value that has a defined format (the first and last field values are strings).

     expect_json_types('array_of_hashes.*.*', first: :string, last: :string)
     expect_json_types('hash_of_hashes.*', first: :string, last: :string)